Smax: Publishing history

-Mini-series plot
+Miniseries plot

 The story deals with Smax and Toybox returning, via magical teleportation, to Jeff's magically enchanted home world.
 Smax, now a city dweller, seems embarrassed by his unsophisticated, sword-and-sorcery roots.
 They attend Smax's uncle's funeral where Jeff introduces Robyn as his wife, though no such relationship exists.
 At this point Jeff's sister Rexa Macksun is introduced, dressed in the typical garb of a female fantasy barbarian such as Red Sonja and just as tall and physically impressive as her brother with the same blue skin and white hair.

 It is revealed Jeff has been away from home for some time, having originally left his world fleeing personal and literal demons.
 Once a great dragon slayer, a job needed to pay the bills for his adopted dwarven family, Smax failed to stop an extremely powerful, shape-shifting dragon named Morningbright from destroying a little girl.
 She was burned to ashes in front of him, forever leaving a white burn mark of a hand on his chest.